snowdriftcoop/snowdrift/GUIDE.md

 ### Build steps

-Install the essential dependencies: ghc, cabal, postgresql, happy, alex, zlib1g, libpq-dev, libglib2.0-dev, libcairo2-dev, libpango1.0-dev
+Install the essential dependencies: ghc, cabal, postgresql, happy, alex, zlib1g

+Some additional dependencies (which may vary for different systems) include: libpq-dev, libglib2.0-dev, libcairo2-dev, libpango1.0-dev

 On Debian-based GNU/Linux distros, use this command: